peterjcaulfield/cooking/fundamentals/salt.md

 - Don't use table salt when cooking.
 It contains additives like iodine/dextrose.
 - Use Kosher Salt or Sea Salt depending on what you are cooking.
 - Denser the salt the saltier it tastes so if measuring use weight over volume.
-- The quicker salt disolves the less likely you are to over season.
+- The quicker salt dissolves the less likely you are to over season.
 - Food shouldn't be salty it should be *salted*.
 -
 ## What Salt to Keep On Hand